The Essential Guide To Nutrition For Fitness Training

 How Do You Make Sure You Are Getting the Right Amount of Nutrients in Your Diet?

 The amount of nutrients we need in our diet depends on various factors, including age, gender, and weight.
-But even with all those variables considered, the recommended daily intake (RDI) for each nutrient can vary widely.
-For example, the RDI for potassium is 4,700 milligrams per day for men and women over 19 years old, while it’s 3,500 milligrams per day for men and women older than 71 years old.
+But even with all those variables considered, each nutrient’s recommended daily intake (RDI) can vary widely.
+People under 71 should consume 4,700 milligrams of potassium daily, while those over 71 should consume 3,500 milligrams.

-There are a few different ways to ensure you get the right amount of nutrients in your diet.
+Here are a few ways to ensure you get the right nutrients in your diet.
 The first is to track what you eat and how much you eat.
 You can write down what you eat in a food journal or use an app like MyFitnessPal.

 The second way is to use supplements, such as vitamins and minerals or protein powders.
 This is an easy way to ensure you get everything you need from your diet.